From Davenport to Cle Elum and Moses Lake to Ellensburg, our district has some amazing places.

+Pictured above are scenes of local beauty, including photos taken from my own backyard.
 My husband Dave likes to grow plants that can grow in the Columbia with little or no extra water.
-Above left is a colony of local sagebrush buttercups that he started from seed.
-In the middle is a pasque flower native to Montana and North Dakota.
-To the right is a corydalis native to the steppes of Central Asia.
+We have nurtured from seeds a colony of local sagebrush buttercups, a pasque flower native to Montana and North Dakota, and a corydalis native to the steppes of Central Asia.

 I was amazed talking with Urban Eberhart at how much the Yakima Basin Integrated Water Resource Management Plan is doing to protect water supply and the environment.
-He made a statement with which I completely agree that we can accomplish great things if we are willing to work together.
-I
+He made a statement that I completely agree with: we can accomplish great things if we are willing to work together.